 Under pressure: Lashes out, becomes scattered, changes strategy and direction

-Fears: Being forced into dull routine, and being forced to follow strict, regimented, inflexible process
+Fears of the I/D disc personality type: Being forced into dull routine, and being forced to follow strict, regimented, inflexible process

 Possible work fits: Founder, salesperson, facilitator, marketer, recruiter, public relations person